alberthun/legacy-sense-docs/guides/001-devices/002-ios-sdk.md

 SDK behavior and settings can be set by passing an object of `SGSDKConfigManager` as second parameter to `startWithAPIKey`.
 The parameter and its properties are optional, and you can skip one or more properties as well as the whole object. **It's highly recommended that you pass a SGSDKConfigManager with alias map attached to it.**

+You can set certain properties in `SGSDKConfigManager` object for different purposes.
+Following are all the options used in `SGSDKConfigManager`:

+#### Set Device Aliases

 `Aliases` is a `Dictionary` of `String` key-value pairs where key can be any consistent string with a value unique to each device.
 It can be Phone Number, IMEI, MAC Address etc. Aliases help the Sense Platform uniquely identify each device over multiple sessions and reinstalls, thus keeping all the data from one device at single place.

-Other than `Alias`, you can set other properties in `SGSDKConfigManager` object for different purposes.
-Following are all the options used in `SGSDKConfigManager`:

-- to set device alias
 ```objc
 NSMutableDictionary<NSString*, NSString*> *aliases = [[NSMutableDictionary alloc] init];
 // the key and value can contain any string.